JosePaumard/jdk8-lambda-tour/README.md

 All files are provided under the GPL license.
 All data sets files are under the copyright of their authors, and provided for convenience only.

+More on "how good at Scrabble Shakespeare would have been".
+I realized that the best words are in fact not playable in Scrabble : not enough letters to place buzzards and whizzing on a Scrabble board.
+But there are two blanks letters in the Scrabble game.
+So let's take into account that in fact, buzzards and whizzing are doable with blank letters, and let's change the computation of the score to take into account that the blank letters score 0.

+Nice little problem, and it turns out that it is still solvable with a map / filter / reduce approach, thus fully lambda based.
+Great !